C5ipo7i/Durak/README.md

 # Durak
-Game Env for training on Durak
+Game Env for training on the Russian card game Durak

 Create the following folders:
 attack_models/